 Defining a capability to retrieve BUs through the reverse direction (RD) protocol

-We propose to remove the third component as it is covered by existing mechanisms before this addition, in a general and a flexible way, and independent of exercising the RD protocol or the BSS type.
-Refer to Figure A through Figure D below.

 In addition, PBSS power save mechanisms are defined with as much symmetry as possible for PCP and non-PCP STAs, as PCP STAs do not have a power advantage.
 Minor extensions below ensure the first and second components above are also applicable to PCP.